University Academic Regulations

 Degrees are conferred only on specific commencement dates.
 If a student completes requirements for a degree after a commencement date, the degree will be granted at the next scheduled commencement after the student files a graduation application.
 (See Academic Regulation 7.8 Graduation Application.)
 The student may request a certified statement of completion of graduation requirements from the Office of the Registrar.

-A student who receives a baccalaureate degree from OSU may use all applicable courses toward a second baccalaureate degree.
+A student who receives a baccalaureate degree from OSU may use all applicable courses toward another OSU baccalaureate degree.
 An additional baccalaureate degree may not be earned in the same major as the first degree, even if the option is different.
 For example, it is not possible to earn both a BS degree in Sociology with an option in Anthropology and a BS degree in Sociology with an option in Applied Sociology.
-Completion of requirements for more than one concentration may be noted on the official transcript, but a second degree will not be awarded.
-The Bachelor of University Studies cannot be earned as a second or concurrent OSU baccalaureate degree.
+Completion of requirements for more than one concentration may be noted on the official transcript, but an additional degree will not be awarded.
+In addition, it is not possible to earn both a BS degree in Mathematics with a second major in Spanish and a BA degree in Spanish.
+The Bachelor of University Studies cannot be earned as an additional or concurrent OSU baccalaureate degree.

-The Oklahoma State Regents for Higher Education (OSRHE) do not allow students to obtain a second degree in the same “major” as the first degree, even if the options/concentrations are different.
+The OSU Graduate College does not allow students to obtain an additional degree of the same award category in the same major as the first degree, even if the options/concentrations are different.
 For example, it is not possible to earn both an MS degree in Physics with a concentration in Medical Physics and an MS degree in Physics with a concentration in Optics and Photonics.
-Completion of requirements for more than one concentration may be noted on the official transcript, but a second degree will not be awarded.
+Completion of requirements for more than one concentration may be noted on the official transcript, but an additional degree will not be awarded.
 Additionally, because of the OSRHE requirement for a coursework common core within a master’s degree options, it should not be assumed that obtaining an additional option/concentration within the same degree program and level will be possible.
 Careful discussions and planning with the Graduate Program Coordinator prior to admission is imperative, if such study is desired.

-A double major can be earned by satisfying the primary major's degree requirements and the major requirements for the second major plus any additional college/departmental requirements from the second major degree plan if deemed appropriate by the college home of the second major.
-If the general education courses are met from one college, they do not need to be met for the second major if it is in another college.
-The second major does not necessarily require hours above the minimum required for the first major.
-Whether additional hours are required generally depends upon the number of electives allowed by the first major and the extent of overlap between courses in the two majors.
+An additional major can be earned by satisfying all degree requirements for the primary major and the major requirements for the additional major plus any college/departmental requirements from the additional major degree plan if deemed appropriate by the college home of the additional major.
+If the general education requirements are met from one college, they do not need to be met for an additional major if it is in another college.
+Earning an additional major does not necessarily require hours above the minimum required for the primary major program.
+Whether additional hours are required generally depends upon the number of electives allowed by the primary program and the extent of overlap between courses in the majors.
+An additional major cannot duplicate an existing major within a degree program.

 Minors are available for many fields of study.
-A list of current minors and their requirements can be found on the Degree Requirements page of the Registrar's website and in the "Minors and Certificates" section of the Catalog.
+A list of current minors and their requirements can be found in the "Minors and Certificates" section of the Catalog.
 Undergraduate minors may not duplicate majors or options/concentrations within a student's curriculum (for example, a student who earns a BA in Art with an Art History concentration may earn a minor in Studio Art but not Art History).

+Many degree programs offer a variety of embedded options/concentrations.
+Students may declare multiple options/concentration for a single degree program, but only if the options have been approved to be offered under the parent degree-major program.
 All components of a student's curriculum, including multiple majors and/or minors, will be noted on the student's transcript while in-progress.
-Students should contact their college Student Academic Services office for information on adding or removing additional majors or minors from their curriculum.
+Students should contact their college Student Academic Services office for information on adding or removing additional components to/from their curriculum.

 3.12 Pre-Finals Week